-- Wastewater treatment

-- Solid waste collection and disposal

-- Regional, community and local parks

-- School sites

-- Distance to transit

-- Environmental preservation/constraints

 - Police and fire protection

 - Relationship to existing urban development

 - Distance to community shopping centers

 - Employment generation

 - Incentives for infrastructure completion

-Prior to or in conjunction with approval of the land use plan for any Village Planned Development within any particular neighborhood or the Village Center, a developer's agreement addressing the conveyance of adequate public facility lands in accordance with the APFO, where applicable and as identified in the adopted SAP, shall be approved by Orange County to include, but not be limited to the following:
+Prior to or in conjunction with approval of the land use plan for any Village Planned Development within any particular neighborhood or the Village Center, a developer's agreement addressing the conveyance of adequate public facility lands in accordance with the APFO, where applicable shall be approved by Orange County to include, but not be limited to the following:

-- Land for the neighborhood elementary school - Land for the minimum five (5)-acre park in association with the elementary school - Land for APF Park Sites - Right-of-way for all collector roads necessary to serve the particular development - Land for bicycle/pedestrian facilities - Land for the water and wastewater treatment sites - Right-of-way for all utilities necessary to serve the particular development - Land for the middle school as required for the Village Center.
+- Land for the neighborhood elementary school - Land for the minimum five (5)-acre park in association with the elementary school - Land for APF Park Sites - Right-of-way for all roads necessary to serve the particular development - Land for bicycle/pedestrian facilities - Land for the water and wastewater treatment sites - Right-of-way for all utilities necessary to serve the particular development - Land for the middle school as required for the Village Center.

-Subsequent to approval of the land use plan and prior to approval of the development plan or subdivision for any Village Planned Development, the APF lands identified above that fall within the boundaries of that development plan, as identified in an adopted SAP, for the following adequate public facilities shall be conveyed to Orange County in accordance with the APFO and the approved developer's agreement.
+Subsequent to approval of the land use plan and prior to approval of the development plan or subdivision for any Village Planned Development, the APF lands identified above that fall within the boundaries of that development plan, for the following adequate public facilities shall be conveyed to Orange County in accordance with the APFO and the approved developer's agreement.

-Prior to, or in conjunction with approval of the land use plan for any Village Center, a developer's agreement addressing the conveyance of the following adequate public facility lands in accordance with the APFO shall be approved by Orange County as identified in the adopted SAP:
+Prior to, or in conjunction with approval of the land use plan for any Village Center, a developer's agreement addressing the conveyance of the following adequate public facility lands in accordance with the APFO shall be approved by Orange County: